Certified Occupational Therapist Assistant

 You'll also complete supervised fieldwork in clinics or community organizations to gain hands-on experience before completing your program.

 In most states, occupational therapy assistants need to pass national certification exams before they can practice.
-Find out what the occupational therapist licensing requirements are in your state, and find an accredited occupational therapy assistant school that will help you take the first steps toward this exciting career.

 Sources: U.S. Bureau of Labor Statistics 2014-15 Occupational Outlook Handbook; Occupational Therapy Assistant and Aides.